vespa-engine/documentation/documentation/tutorials/text-search-semantic.md

 The results obtained are promising with respect to the relationship between matched documents and recall.
 We retrieved only around 6% of the documents which is more than the `AND` operator but much less than the `OR` operator while we increased the recall from 48% (obtained with `AND`) to 75%, which is great although we still have a good way to go to reach 96% (obtained with the `OR`).

-Since it is often mentioned that semantic search works better when combined with term-matching, it would be wise for us to check the metrics obtained when combining both. and semantic.
+Since it is often mentioned that semantic search works better when combined with term-matching, it would be wise for us to check the metrics obtained when combining both.
 But first, lets see some useful features related to term-matching that is available in Vespa.

-* TODO: Including BM25 here in the 1st phase does not make sense due to the lack of query terms in the YQL Similarly, I am excluding ANN(title, bert) + ANN(body, bert) since they retrieve all the documents

 ## weakAND operator and its effectiveness